asu-iris/course_robotics/intro.md

 ## About Me

 I am an Assistant Professor in the Ira A. Fulton Schools of Engineering at Arizona State University.
+PI of [Intelligent Robotics and Interactive Systems (IRIS)](https://asu-iris.github.io/) Lab.
-This is my webpage: https://wanxinjin.github.io/
+This is the lab webpage: https://asu-iris.github.io/

-## About my IRIS Lab
+## About  IRIS Lab

 The [Intelligent Robotics and Interactive Systems (IRIS)](https://asu-iris.github.io/) Lab focues on: